 Most and Least Energy Efficient States: Where Does Your State Rank?

-The average cost of electricity in 2022 will be 8% higher than it was in 2021, according to estimates by the U.S. Energy Information Association (EIA).1 On top of that, the EIA expected the annual demand for energy to increase by 2.7% in the U.S. this year, thanks in part to a hotter-than-usual summer.2
+The average cost of electricity in 2022 will was projected to be 8% higher than it was in 2021, according to estimates by the U.S. Energy Information Association (EIA).1 On top of that, the EIA expected the annual demand for energy to increase by 2.7% in the U.S. in 2022, thanks in part to a hotter-than-usual summer.2

 Consumers are feeling the pinch as the cost of energy skyrockets and demand remains strong, so it comes as no surprise that more consumers and local governments are wondering how they can conserve energy to keep heating and cooling costs low and mitigate the effects of climate change.

 Of course, individuals can take steps to increase the energy efficiency of their homes by upgrading appliances, lights and other home systems (like HVACs) to energy-efficient models.
 However, the weight remains on state governments to implement crucial energy-centric policies like renewable energy generation targets, public benefits programs, cleaner transportation plans and more.

 The American Council for an Energy-Efficient Economy (ACEEE), a nonprofit research organization, has measured and ranked energy efficiency in each state.
 The ranking is based on a selection of holistic factors that consider the policies, initiatives and advancements toward energy conservation in each state.

 The purpose of the ACEEE’s Energy Efficiency State Scorecard is to highlight where states are succeeding and where they have room for improvement.
 The head author of the 2022 report, Sagarika Subramanium, explained: “What we really hope is that states can use this report to their benefit.
 It’s really a gap analysis for states to see where they can improve.
 We’re hoping that this report will be really useful in highlighting best practices and maybe nudging some states in the right direction.”